Best AI Tools for Staffing Agency Accounts Receivable in 2026

 Quadient AR (acquired YayPay) is a mature AR automation platform with strong collections workflow automation, customer payment portals, and multi-channel communication capabilities.
 The platform claims a 34% reduction in DSO and 94% cash flow forecasting accuracy.
 Quadient integrates with 50+ ERPs including NetSuite, Sage, Dynamics, and SAP, making it viable for staffing firms on a variety of accounting systems.

-• Limitations: No integrated capital products — staffing firms still need a separate factoring provider for payroll funding.
-No staffing-specific features like timesheet-to-invoice automation or temp-to-perm billing support.
-Primarily designed for B2B companies with moderate invoice volume, not the high-frequency billing patterns of staffing.
+• Limitation: No integrated capital products — staffing firms still need a separate factoring provider for payroll funding.

 Emagia — Best for Enterprise-Scale Staffing Firms ($100M+)